avinor/tau/README.md

 ### hook

 One or more hooks that triggers on specific events during deployment.
-It can read the output from command run and set environment variables for terraform, for instance access keys etc.
+It can read the output from command run and set environment variables for terraform, for instance access keys etc. `trigger_on` defines which event to trigger the hook on.
+This can either be just simple event (`prepare` or `finish`) or it can include which commands to trigger for.
+If hook should only trigger on `init` command, but not any other, then define `trigger_on` as `prepare:init`.
+Arguments after : is a comma separate list of commands to execute on.

+Either `command` or `script` has to be defined.
+A command can be any locally available command, or local script, while a script is retrieved by using go-getter and can therefore be a script in a remote git repository as well.
+See [go-getter](https://github.com/hashicorp/go-getter) for download options.

 To read output and set environment variables set `set_env` = true.
 It will read all output in format "key = value" and add them to the environment when running terraform.